taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 ### Kqueue

-`Kqueue` is the Macos way of implementing an event queue, well, actually it's the BSD way of doing this that Macos uses.
+`Kqueue` is the MacOS way of implementing an event queue, well, actually it's the BSD way of doing this that MacOS uses.
 In terms of high level functionality it's similar to `Epoll` in concept but different to use.

 Some argue it's a bit more complex to use and a bit more abstract and "general".